ammarfaizi2/linux-block/Documentation/filesystems/vfs.rst

 	is successfully isolated, VM marks the page as PG_isolated via __SetPageIsolated.

-``migrate_page``
+``migrate_folio``
 	This is used to compact the physical memory usage.
-If the VM wants to relocate a page (maybe off a memory card that is signalling imminent failure) it will pass a new page and an old page to this function.  migrate_page should transfer any private data across and update any references that it has to the page.
+If the VM wants to relocate a folio (maybe from a memory device that is signalling imminent failure) it will pass a new folio and an old folio to this function.  migrate_folio should transfer any private data across and update any references that it has to the folio.

 ``putback_page``
 	Called by the VM when isolated page's migration fails.